Railroad Terms

 The name used by train crews to identify the people who gather along the railroad tracks to watch or take pictures of trains.

-A railroad track worker.
+A railroad track worker or a section worker.
 Name came from the Gandy Mfg Co. in the 19th century that made a lot of track tools.

 Gauge